 Date: 16th July 2014

-Category: Children in conflict with the law, Special protection measures, General principles
+Category: Child justice system, Special protection measures, General principles

 Children's Hearings Scotland (CHS) published new research on the experiences of children, young people and adults of the Children's Hearings System on 16th July 2014.